rantsandruse/pytorch_lstm_01intro/README.md

 Without further ado, let's start with **the Day 1 tutorial**.

-The Day 1 tutorial is at beginner level, with the majority of the content based on [the basic pytorch LSTM tutorial](https://pytorch.org/tutorials/beginner/nlp/sequence_models_tutorial.html) from [the pytorch official website](pytorch.org).
+This tutorial is at beginner level, with the majority of the content based on [the basic pytorch LSTM tutorial](https://pytorch.org/tutorials/beginner/nlp/sequence_models_tutorial.html) from [the pytorch official website](pytorch.org).
 Instead of repeating what was given there, I will focus on i. improving/providing alternatives for the existing code 2. explain the relevant whys'

-### Setup and prep for absolute beginners
+### Setup and prep for beginners
 To set up your environment with *pytorch* and associated libraries, you can install them via:

       conda install --file requirements.txt

-(Note: you could also use pip, but I found it easier to do conda install for pytorch and related libraries)

-If you've never heard of RNN/LSTM, I'd also recommend taking a look at [Colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.
+(Note: you could also use pip, but I found it easier to do conda install for pytorch and related libraries) If you've never heard of RNN/LSTM, I'd also recommend taking a look at [Colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.
 For some intuitive understanding of negative log loss and softmax function, you can check out [this blogpost](https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/).
+You should also try to read/run main_v2.ipynb.
 ### Improvements & modification over original code:

 #### How to preprocess inputs